iExecBlockchainComputing/deploy-workerpool/README.md

 - Create 2 servers (or deploy both worker and scheduler on the same server but in two different directories by adapting this procedure a little bit **on your own**).

 - The Core server will host the Core services (scheduler).
-It should have a static IP or a DNS name.
+It should have a static IP or a DNS name for commminucations from the worker.

 - The Worker server will host the worker services.
+It should not be exposed on the internet for security reasons.

 ## Core (Scheduler) service deployment